vigneshsweekaran/vigneshsweekaran.github.io/content/shellscript/tutorials/part-2.md

 ### What is for loop ?

-Loop foop is used to do the repeat the task until the limit is reached or iterate through the items
+for loop is used to repeat the task until the limit is reached or iterate through the items

 ![For loop](/content/shellscript/tutorials/images/for.png)